foxriver76/ioBroker.denon/README.md

    *Number value which indicates the current subwoofer level.
 The value has a range from 38 to 62 (50=0dB like on the volume).*

+* parameterSettings.audysseyLfc

+   *Boolean value, which contains and is able to control Audyssey Low Frequency Containment status (on/off).*

+* parameterSettings.containmentAmount

+   *Number value to set the Low Frequency Containment Amount.
+The value can be between 1 and 7.*

 ## Missing functions & bugs
 If you are missing any functions or detected a bug, please open an [issue](https://github.com/foxriver76/ioBroker.denon/issues).